 In turn, a happier life leads to reduced impulsivity, especially when it comes to emptying the bank account!

-Self-employed people have the freedom to set their own hours.
+Self-employed people have the freedom to set their own hours when pursuing self-employment careers.
 They’re free to spend as much or as little time on their business as they want.

 Putting in a maximum amount of time during certain hours is important for productivity, but you can also focus on your business during the times when you want to.
 This allows self-employed people with Attention Deficit Hyperactivity Disorder to work when they are most productive, and this is often evenings or weekends.